stevana/smarrow-lang/README.md

 The goal of the language is to provide a testbed for experimenting with how to program distributed systems.

+## Why a new language?

+"There's a funny disconnect in how we write distributed programs.
+You write your individual modules, but then when you want to connect them together you're out of the programming language and into this other world.
+Maybe we need languages that are a little bit more complete now, so that we can write the whole thing in the language." -- Barbara Liskov (Turing award lecture, 2008)

+"Programmers write programs in programming languages, so programming language constructs are a very good way of communicating to programmers if you are trying to get them to understand how to build programs." -- Barbara Liskov (Turing award lecture, 2008)

 ## Getting started

 ```haskell